clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 In this menu you will need to set the mount points for the boot and root partitions and select to format them.

 #.
-Highlight the EFI System partition type
+Highlight the EFI System partition type menu entry and press the
-   entry and press the :kbd:`Enter` key to edit this item.
-The ``Set mount point of sda1`` menu will be shown and you will need to enter the following information to set the mount to the :file:`/boot` directory entry as shown in figure 13:
+   :kbd:`Enter` key to edit this item.
+The :guilabel:`Set mount point of sda1` menu will be shown and you will need to enter the following information to set the mount to the :file:`/boot` directory entry and enable formatting the partition by checking the :guilabel:`[ ] Format` toggle field as shown in figure 13:

    .. figure:: figures/cmi-step7-boot.png
       :scale: 50 %